-At initial recognition and reassessment of the rights-of-use assets the Group has to make assumptions and estimates which directly influence the amount of rights-of-use assets.
-One of those assumptions is a discount rate used for determining the present value of rights-of-use liabilities.
+At initial recognition and reassessment of the rights-of-use assets, the Group has to make assumptions and estimates which directly influence the amount of rights-of-use assets.
+One of those assumptions is a discount rate used for determining the present value of rights-of-use liabilities

-The Group also has to make assumptions in situations where lease term is either not clearly stated in the lease agreement or is different from term which the Group expects to use the asset.
-In such situations the Group uses in its assessment 5 year term as the actual lease term.
-Total lease liabilities under this assumption is EUR 276 868 as at 31.12.2021 (2020: EUR 334 330).
-Under 6 year assumption lease liabilities would be EUR 365 457 as at 31.12.2021 (2020: EUR 415 297).
+The Group also has to make assumptions in situations where lease term either not clearly stated in the lease agreement or is different from the term which the Group expects to use the asset.
+In such situations, the Group uses in its assessment 5 year term as the actual lease term.
 See Note 13.